 It wasn’t until I started reading and re-reading the recipe before baking and following measurements and directions exactly that anything worked out.
 I learned that if a lemon bars were advised to be cooled before being cut, I should do just that, and that if a recipe calls for brown sugar, substituting with white just won’t do.
 It is now that I realize that despite how amazing my mother is, she is no magician.
 She’s just made so many cakes and cookies by the time she had me, that baking became second nature to her - she, as they say, just felt it.

-Whereas cooking is about intuition, instinct and pleasure, it is careful attention, precision and patience that matter in baking.
-I’ve still a long way to go til I can flawlessly frost a cake, but these cookies (and these!) are proof that I have finally mastered at least one type of dessert.
+Whereas cooking is about intuition, instinct and pleasure, it is careful attention, precision and patience that matter most in baking.
+I’ve still a long way to go until I can flawlessly frost a cake, but these cookies (and these!) are proof that I have finally mastered at least one type of dessert.

 Almost exactly three years ago, I posted a recipe for roasted garlic white bean dip.
 That dip is not unlike hummus except that hummus calls for chick peas instead of beans.
 Last week, I was craving that dip again but wanted to change things up.
 I added tomatoes for tang and sriracha for heat, and thus, this fragrant, irresistible hors d’oeuvre was born.
 I’m not going to go as far as saying that this recipe will replace guacamole in your party snack repertoire but it will certainly make a valiant try.
 And I assure you, no one will even miss that green standby if you serve this.